-Our supervisory board and shareholders have approved a 5-for-1 consolidation of our shares, which will have the effect of a reverse share split, that w be effective prior to the effectiveness of the registration statement of which this prospectus forms a part.
-We will issue cash in lieu of fractional shares i connection with this reverse split.
+On January 31, 2014, we effected a 5-for-1 consolidation of our shares, which had the effect of a reverse share split.
+We are issuing cash in lieu of fractional shares in connection with this reverse split.

-All references to ordinary shares, options and warrants, as well as share, per share data and related information have been retroactively adjusted, where applicable, in this prospectus to reflect the reverse share split as if it had occurred at the beginning of the earliest period presented.
+All references to ordinary shares, options and warrants, as well as share, per share data and related information in this prospectus have been retroactively adjusted, where applicable, to reflect the reverse share split as if it had occurred at the beginning of the earliest period presented.